easimon/maximize-build-space/README.md

     description: 'Absolute file path for the LVM image created on the root filesystem, the default is usually fine.'
     required: false
     default: '/pv.img'
+  tmp-pv-loop-path:
+    description: 'Absolute file path for the LVM image created on the temp filesystem, the default is usually fine.
+Must reside on /mnt'
+    required: false
+    default: '/mnt/tmp-pv.img'
   remove-dotnet:
     description: 'Removes .NET runtime and libraries. (frees ~17 GB)'
     required: false